openshift/cluster-version-operator/docs/user/status.md

 ## RetrievedUpdates

-When `RetrievedUpdates` is `True`, the CVO is succesfully retrieving updates, which is good.
+When `RetrievedUpdates` is `True`, the CVO is succesfully retrieving upgrades, which is good.
 When `RetrievedUpdates` is `False`, `reason` will be set to explain why, as discussed in the following subsections.
-In all cases, the impact is that the cluster will not be able to retrieve recommended updates, so cluster admins will need to monitor for available updates on their own or risk falling behind on security or other bugfixes.
+In all cases, the impact is that the cluster will not be able to retrieve recommended upgrades, so cluster admins will need to monitor for available upgrades on their own or risk falling behind on security or other bugfixes.

 ### NoUpstream

-No `upstream` server has been set to retrieve updates.
+No `upstream` server has been set to retrieve upgrades.

 Fix by setting `spec.upstream` in ClusterVersion to point to a [Cincinnati][] server, for example https://api.openshift.com/api/upgrades_info/v1/graph .